FOR IMMEDIATE RELEASE

 Along with these collaborations, the team has been busy renovating buildings, transforming the landscape, commissioning public art and lining up summer programming.
 The calendar is filled with art shows, comedy festivals, music shows, and food events.

-Highlights of summer programming include the PEC Community Craft Beer Festival, We’re Funny That Way Queer Comedy Festival and musical performances by The Walkmen, The Mercenaries and Sarah Harmer.
-To kick off the season Base31 will host a benefit concert for Tsi Tyónnheht Onkwawén:na language school in Tyendinaga on July 2, 2022.
+Highlights of summer programming include the We’re Funny That Way Queer Comedy and Music Festival and musical performances by David Wilcox, SLOAN and Sarah Harmer.
+To end the 2022 concert season, Base31 will host a benefit concert for Tsi Tyónnheht Onkwawén:na language school in Tyendinaga.